 Johnson ends slump, Pitt tops No. 16 Virginia Tech 83-72

-PITTSBURGH (AP) — Xavier Johnson scored a career-high 32 points and Pittsburgh beat No. 16 Virginia Tech 83-72 on Wednesday night to end a three-game skid.

-Johnson had been slumping, scoring a total of 26 points in the three losses, and was held out of Pitt's starting lineup for the first time this season and second time in his three-year career.
+Johnson found out he wasn’t going to be starting just 10 minutes before the game.
+Coach Jeff Capel shook up the lineup in an effort to stop a three-game skid that coincided with a personal slump for Johnson, who scored a total of 26 points in the three losses.

+“I feel like I haven’t been performing the way I’m supposed to perform lately,” Johnson said.
+“It just woke me up.
+It made me more humble.”

+After sitting out the first five minutes, Johnson came out hot.
 He shot 11 of 17 from the floor, including 4 of 7 from 3-point range, as the Panthers (9-5, 5-4 Atlantic Coast Conference) had their way against a usually stingy Virginia Tech defense.

 Pittsburgh beat a ranked opponent for the first time since January 2019.